cassymarie/yicketty/README.md

 # Yicketty ~ A baseball game

 This is the front end of the web application Yicketty, an eventual type of baseball game.
-You can select from your favorite team and set your line up from the roster.
-You will be matched with a random team to begin the game.
 Currently you can view each MLB team and their current roster and each individuals stats.
-You can set the lineup that you will eventually play the game with (Hoping by review time!)
+You can select from your favorite team and set your line up from the roster that you will eventually play the game with.

-Upon game play, each player will have an at Bat until you have reached 3-outs.
-Roll the dice to have your player 'hit'.
+*Dreaming Big* The eventual game play, each player will have an at Bat until you have reached 3-outs.
+Roll the dice to have your player 'hit' and run the bases.
 Results will be logged.
+Indivdiual player stats will be recorded and can view by each rosters stats.

 Yicketty uses [Yak](https://github.com/cassymarie/yak) repository for the backend, as well as following GitHub a main [Yicketty-Kay](https://github.com/users/cassymarie/projects/1) project board with linked repositories to individual boards with issues are located at [Yicketty](https://github.com/cassymarie/yicketty/projects) and [Yak](https://github.com/cassymarie/yak/projects).